The NIH Almanac

 Division of Aging Biology (DAB)

-The DAB plans and supports molecular, cellular, genetic and systems biology research on the mechanisms of aging and age-related conditions through various NIH grant mechanisms and contracts.
+The DAB plans and supports molecular, cellular, genetic and systems biology research on the mechanisms of aging and age-related conditions.
 It also supports biological resource facilities that provide aged animals and banked tissues for use in aging research.
-The overall goal is to provide a basis for development of preventative and interventional strategies to extend healthy aging.
+The overall goal is to provide a basis in basic biology for preventative and interventional strategies to increase resilience and extend healthy aging.
 The DAB includes the following programs:

 Animal Models supports comparative biology research and development of new animal models for aging research.
 Current models include rats, mice, birds, fish, rabbits, nonhuman primates, insects, nematodes, various other invertebrates and yeasts, with rodent models of particular interest.